nachoSO/CarND-Capstone-master/README.md

 ## Control subsystems

+The goal for this part of the project is to implement the drive-by-wire node.
 The control subsystem is implemented using the ROS Package drive-by-wire which adjusts throttle and brakes according to the velocity targets published by the waypoint follower (which is informed by the waypoint updater node).
-If the list of waypoints contains a series of descending velocity targets, the PID velocity controller (in the twist controller component of DBW) will attempt to match the target velocity o	DBW (Drive by Wire) - takes target trajectory information as input and sends control commands to navigate the vehicle.
+If the list of waypoints contains a series of descending velocity targets, the PID velocity controller (in the twist controller component of DBW) will attempt to match the target velocity.
+The PID velocity controller is implemented using the following parameters: (1,0.003,0.25).
+In this context, the DBW (Drive by Wire) - takes target trajectory information as input and sends control commands to navigate the vehicle.
 The dbw_node subscribes to the /current_velocity topic along with the /twist_cmd topic to receive target linear and angular velocities.
 Additionally, this node subscribes to /vehicle/dbw_enabled, which indicates if the car is under dbw or driver control.
 This node will publish throttle, brake, and steering commands to the /vehicle/throttle_cmd, /vehicle/brake_cmd, and /vehicle/steering_cmd topics.

 ![alt text](imgs/architecture.png)